-The coronavirus has changed what shopping looks like, as well as what types of things are now on the shopping list.
+The 2022-2023 will be here before we know it.
 For this year, whether attending school in-person or virtually, there are some essential supplies that kids will need.
 To make sure you’re being efficient and not breaking the bank, we’ve compiled some tips to help make back-to-school shopping as stress-free and affordable as possible.

 Check Your Inventory